ToxicK1dd/FileShare/README.md

 ### Authentication

 The api is configured to use JWT bearer authentication.\
-Tokens are signed using a HMAC512 signature.
+Tokens are short-lived, and signed using a HMAC512 signature.

 When calling the api, the authorization header must be set,\
 and have to follow this specific format: